2012 Los Angeles Dodgers season: Major League Baseball draft

 The Dodgers selected 41 players in this draft.
-Of those, nine of them have played Major League Baseball as of the 2022 season.
+Of those, nine of them played Major League Baseball.
 The Dodgers received a supplemental first-round pick as compensation for the loss of free agent Rod Barajas.

 The first pick of the draft was shortstop Corey Seager from Northwest Cabarrus High School, who became the 2016 NL Rookie of the Year.
-The supplemental pick was shortstop Jesmuel Valentin from the Puerto Rico Baseball Academy.
+The supplemental pick was shortstop Jesmuel Valentín from the Puerto Rico Baseball Academy.
 He was traded to the Philadelphia Phillies during the 2014 season and made his MLB debut for them in 2018.

 Left-handed reliever Paco Rodriguez from the University of Florida became the first player from this draft to make his major league debut when he was called up on September 9, 2012.